Enhancing fishing vessel safety to save lives

 This work will also contribute to the battle against Illegal, Unreported and Unregulated (IUU) fishing.

-The Ministerial Conference on Fishing Vessel Safety and Illegal, Unreported and Unregulated (IUU) Fishing, organized by IMO and the Government of Spain, Torremolinos, Málaga, Spain (21-23 October 2019), aims to promote ratification of the Cape Town Agreement, a key IMO treaty for safety of fishing vessels.
+The Ministerial Conference on Fishing Vessel Safety and Illegal, Unreported and Unregulated (IUU) Fishing, organized by IMO and the Government of Spain, Torremolinos, Málaga, Spain (21-23 October 2019), promoted ratification of the Cape Town Agreement, a key IMO treaty for safety of fishing vessels.
+The entry into force of the Cape Town Agreement will help deter the proliferation of illegal, unregulated and unreported (IUU) fishing, by establishing international safety standards for fishing vessels.

-The Conference is co-hosted by IMO and the Government of Spain, with the kind support of the Food and Agriculture Organization of the United Nations (FAO) and The Pew Charitable Trusts.
+The Conference was co-hosted by IMO and the Government of Spain, with the kind support of the Food and Agriculture Organization of the United Nations (FAO) and The Pew Charitable Trusts.
+Read more here.

 Why aren’t fishing vessels covered by IMO’s Safety of Life at Sea treaty, SOLAS?